It’s all ruined – time to find the Alexander Technique teachers!

-As a well-paid consultant, I was used to spending long hours sitting at a desk.
-But this pain was something new to me.
+As a well-paid IT consultant, I was used to spending long hours sitting at a desk.
+But the pain was something new to me.
 What was going on?
 I went to see my doctor, who suggested I had repetitive strain injury (RSI) .
 I took a little time off work to get better, and, full of anticipation, went back to work.

 But to my anguish, the problem came back.
 Even worse.
 I was ruined!
 Let me reassure you – I know what it’s like to be in pain.
 I have the book, the t-shirt, the film, the tea-towel.
 I know what pain is!
 So I cashed in my health insurance and travelled down to Harley Street to see a specialist.

 A very pleasant man, with a tendency to jut my chin forward?

 The doctor described me as a very pleasant man with a tendency to jut my chin forward.
 I’m not sure how I took that, but fair enough!
 He diagnosed a work-related-upper-limb-disorder (WRULD), declared me unable to work, and handed me a list of therapies to try.
 Right at the bottom of the list was “The Alexander Technique”, and as he looked me in the eye he pointed to this and meaningfully declared “This is the one that will help you.
 But it’s not a therapy.
 Go and find some Alexander Technique teachers!”